Grace (Phil Wickham song): Background

-Reception

-Critical response
+Critical reception

 The lead single "Grace" has received positive reviews from the critics:

 "The first single, "Grace" serves as a desperate plea to God for His grace to cover humanity and also sets the incredibly emotional tone for the rest of the disc.
 While there is not a definite theme that runs throughout the album, haunting melodies, with Wickham’s unforgettable vocals, make stand-out cuts such as “Mystery” and “I Adore You” sound both magical and intense."
 CCM Magazine.